 - Widely compatible with existing plumbing

-For homeowners on a tight budget, traditional water heaters are often the most accessible option.
+For homeowners on a tighter budget or replacing a unit quickly, traditional water heaters are often the most accessible option.

 Tankless Water Heater Costs